Career Planning Center -- FAQ

 Adult learners involved in a variety of life transitions

-Career changers, re-entry women and men, single parents or displaced homemakers
+Career changers, re-entry adults, single parents, or displaced homemakers

 Non-traditional students entering a field dominated by the opposite sex